adhad-ffg/Multi-extension-download-site/README.md

 This is a simple page where you can download sample files with various extensions.
 Clicking each button downloads a file in the corresponding format (containing the text "sample").

+I don't know because I'm not good at css, but I wonder if someone can fix it.🙏

 ## How to Use
 Click any button to download the file in that format.